-A standard ophthalmic exam is a comprehensive series of tests done by an ophthalmologist, a doctor specializing in eye health, to check both your vision and the health of your eyes.
+A standard ophthalmic exam is a comprehensive series of tests done by an ophthalmologist.
+An ophthalmologist is a doctor who specializes in eye health.
+These tests check both your vision and the health of your eyes.

-The doctor will take a complete eye history including your vision problems, your glasses-wearing or contact lenses-wearing habits, your overall health, family history, and current medications.
+Your doctor will take a complete eye history including your vision problems, any corrective methods you have (e.g., glasses or contact lenses), your overall health, family history, and current medications.

-Your vision will be checked with a refraction test.
-A refraction test is an eye exam where you look through a device with different lenses at an eye chart 20 feet away to help determine any vision deficits.
+They’ll use a refraction test to check your vision.
+A refraction test is when you look through a device with different lenses at an eye chart 20 feet away to help determine any vision difficulties.

-Your eyes will also be dilated with eye drops to make pupils larger so the doctor can view the back of the eye.
-Other parts of the exam may include checking your three-dimensional vision (stereopsis), checking your peripheral vision to see how well you see out outside of your direct focus, and checking the health of your eye muscles.
+They’ll also dilate your eyes with eye drops to make pupils larger.
+This helps your doctor view the back of the eye.
+Other parts of the exam may include checking your three-dimensional vision (stereopsis), checking your peripheral vision to see how well you see outside of your direct focus, and checking the health of your eye muscles.